pictoune/AnkiLingoFlash/README.md

 6. Load the extension in your browser:
    - Chrome: Navigate to `chrome://extensions/`, enable "Developer mode", click "Load unpacked", and select the `dist/chrome` directory.
    - Firefox: Go to `about:debugging#/runtime/this-firefox`, click "Load Temporary Add-on", and choose any file in the `dist/firefox` directory.
-   - Edge: Support coming soon!
+   - Edge: Navigate to `edge://extensions/`, enable "Developer mode", click "Load Unpacked", and select the `dist/edge` directory.

 ## ⚙️ Initial Setup

 After installation, it's crucial to configure AnkiLingoFlash properly.
 Follow the [quick tutorial](https://ankilingoflash.com/quick-tutorial.html) to set up the extension.
 This one-time process, which takes less than 5 minutes, is required for the extension to function properly.